FuzzyGrim/blog/_posts/2021-06-21-privacy-alternatives.md

 [CryptPad](https://cryptpad.fr/) – CryptPad is a private-by-design alternative to popular office tools and cloud services.
 It's an open-source "zero knowledge" **collaborative** cloud editor, meaning that you can share your documents and collaborate just like in Google Documents.
 They offer Rich Text, Code, Presentation, Sheet (beta), Poll, Kanban, Whiteboard, and CryptDrive.

 [crypt.ee](https://crypt.ee/) - This is a privacy-focused platform for photo and document storage and editing.
 They don't even require an email address to sign up.
-It's faster than CryptPad but it doesn't but you can't share your documents with anyone or collaborate.
+It's faster than CryptPad but you can't share your documents with anyone or collaborate.

 [LibreOffice](https://www.libreoffice.org) – LibreOffice is a powerful office suite - its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.
 LibreOffice includes several applications that make it the most powerful Free and Open Source office suite on the market - the best alternative to Microsoft Office.